-Because Gengraf® (cyclosporine capsules, USP [MODIFIED]) is not bioequivalent to Sandimmune® (Cyclosporine Capsules), conversion from Gengraf® to Sandimmune®* using a 1:1 ratio (mg/kg/day) may result in lower cyclosporine blood concentrations.
+Because Gengraf® Capsules (cyclosporine capsules, USP [MODIFIED]) is not bioequivalent to Sandimmune® Soft Gelatin Capsules (cyclosporine capsules, USP), conversion from Gengraf® to Sandimmune® using a 1:1 ratio (mg/kg/day) may result in lower cyclosporine blood concentrations.
 Conversion from Gengraf® to Sandimmune® should be made with increased monitoring to avoid the potential of underdosing.

 Based on the historical Sandimmune® experience with oral solution, nephrotoxicity associated with cyclosporine had been noted in 25% of cases of renal transplantation, 38% of cases of cardiac transplantation, and 37% of cases of liver transplantation.
-Mild nephrotoxicity was generally noted 2-3 months after renal transplant and consisted of an arrest in the fall of the pre-operative elevations of BUN and creatinine at a range of 35-45 mg/dL and 2.0-2.5 mg/dL respectively.
+Mild nephrotoxicity was generally noted 2 to 3 months after renal transplant and consisted of an arrest in the fall of the pre-operative elevations of BUN and creatinine at a range of 35 to 45 mg/dL and 2.0 to 2.5 mg/dL respectively.
 These elevations were often responsive to cyclosporine dosage reduction.

 More overt nephrotoxicity was seen early after transplantation and was characterized by a rapidly rising BUN and creatinine.
 Since these events are similar to renal rejection episodes, care must be taken to differentiate between them.
 This form of nephrotoxicity is usually responsive to cyclosporine dosage reduction.